AlexGoomba/Radar/Prompt.md

 ---

+## 🔐 Authentication (To Be Integrated Later)

+The login/signup flow is not part of the initial MVP, but:
+- A **dedicated placeholder space** will be prepared in the layout
+- Auth UI and logic will be integrated **later in development**
+- Future features such as saved preferences, RSVP history, and premium access will rely on authenticated sessions

+> This ensures a frictionless path to integrate user authentication without needing major refactors.

+---

 ## 🎨 UI Design: “Florida Night”

 - A dark, tropical aesthetic with **neon purples, blues, pinks, and orange accents**